bcole808/wp-social-metrics-tracker/README.md

 ![screenshot](http://i.imgur.com/JdOEBV7.png)

 **Social Metrics Tracker** is a Wordpress plugin for viewing and analyzing the social performance of your site.
-Out of the box, the plugin tracks social interactions for all of your posts and pages from a handful of popular networks, including Facebook, Twitter, GooglePlus, Pinterest, LinkedIn, and StumbleUpon by collecting data directly from social network APIs.
+Out of the box, the plugin tracks social interactions for all of your posts and pages from a handful of popular networks, including Facebook, GooglePlus, Pinterest, LinkedIn, and StumbleUpon by collecting data directly from social network APIs.
 The plugin is able to track data from multiple URLs, including differing protocols, subdomains, or other alternate post URLs.

 # Quick Start